lrzo01/tModLoaderARM/README.md

 # tModLoader for Apple Silicon (arm64)

 A native patch for tModLoader on Apple Silicon (M1/M2/M3/M4) Macs.
-This patch enables direct Metal graphics support via SDL2-compat, removing the need for MoltenVK or OpenGL, and bundles all required ARM64 native libraries and binaries.
+This patch enables direct Metal graphics support via SDL2-compat, removing the need for Vulkan or OpenGL, and bundles all required ARM64 native libraries and binaries.

 ## Launch Options